NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`eps-averaging?` [`boolean`]**
 —
-If `true` (the default), then subpixel averaging is used when initializing the dielectric function.
-For details, see Section 3 ("Interpolation and the illusion of continuity") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
-The input variables `subpixel-maxeval` (default 10<sup>4</sup>) and `subpixel-tol` (default 10<sup>-4</sup>) specify the maximum number of function evaluations and the integration tolerance for subpixel averaging.
+If `true` (the default), then [subpixel averaging](Subpixel_Smoothing.md) is used when initializing the dielectric function.
+For simulations involving a [material function](#material-function), `eps-averaging?` is `false` (the default) and must be enabled in which case the input variables `subpixel-maxeval` (default 10<sup>4</sup>) and `subpixel-tol` (default 10<sup>-4</sup>) specify the maximum number of function evaluations and the integration tolerance for the adaptive numerical integration.
 Increasing/decreasing these, respectively, will cause a more accurate but slower computation of the average ε with diminishing returns for the actual FDTD error.

 **`force-complex-fields?` [`boolean`]**
 —